MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/discover-powershell.md

 Cmdlet          Get-Process       7.0.0.0    Microsoft.PowerShell.Management
 ```

-What if you wanted to find all of the commands the work with processes.
+What if you want to find all the commands that work with processes?
 You can use a wildcard `*`
 to match other forms of the string.
 For example:

 ```powershell